About Recycle Rewards

 Where can I redeem my voucher?

-Retail vouchers can be redeemed at the retail partner listed on the voucher.
-Redemption partners vary at different machines so you need to check your voucher to know where to redeem.
+Vouchers can be redeemed at the redemption partner listed on the voucher.
+Redemption partners vary at different reverse vending machines so you need to check your voucher to know where to redeem.

 Do RVM vouchers expire?